Personal Development, Finance, and Investing For Filipinos

 Pay Off Debt

 Control your debt or your debt will control you.
-A lot of people go in debt just to keep up with those who already are.
+A lot of people go into debt just to keep up with those who already are.
 Change your mindset about money.
 Save money and money will save you.

 Saving Account and Time Deposit Account